abdelgaid/telemetry-mapping/README.md

 	event['Data'] = json.dumps(data)
 	return event
 ```

-`map_event` function is responsible to map the incoming message to the below output format:
+`map_event` function is responsible to map the incoming message to the below output.

+**Note**: We need further enhancements for message validations of items like number, time and ip address formats.

+### Output JSON format
+The output is formated as json as following:

 ```json
 {